Doomlazer/KQIV-TBoR/README.md

 Copy the PATCHES folder into your KQ4 game folder and start through ScummVM.

 This mod should only be used with ScummVM - It has heap crashes in DOSbox and you will get stuck halfway through the game!
-I know, I prefer DOSBox too, but just use ScummVM.
+Only use ScummVM.